Huy-DNA/p2p-file-sharing/README.md

 * No fragmenting the file before sharing.
 * No download recovery.
 * Silently fail when the file is too large (I wonder why??
 Could be some flow control problem?)

+Developer's experience-wise, it ran into the problem of no watch-mode compilation, leading to testing being a pain in the neck.